the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Tweak - Make the look and feel of the block editor similar to the frontend for the single events page.
+[TEC-4250]

 = [5.13.0] 2022-01-31 =

 * Deprecation - All files from Legacy Views will throw deprecated notices, refer to `https://evnt.is/v1-removal` for extra information.